Posts Tagged ‘Kawikamedia’

 The path of our adventures often took us to Minneapolis-St. Paul, where I lived a couple of times.

 One of my mom’s favorite haunts with me was a little hole-in-the-wall delicatessan in the Highland Park neighborhood of St. Paul.
-Cecil’s opened on July 1, 1949, and is still operated by Cecil’s daughter and her husband, today.
-Unless you are “in the know” you probably wouldn’t even realize a restaurant was there, as the store front is a traditional deli and meat counter, and the restaurant is through doors in the back.
+Cecil’s opened on July 1, 1949, and is still operated today by Cecil’s daughter and her husband.
+Unless you are “in the know” you probably wouldn’t even realize a restaurant was there, as the store front is a traditional deli and meat counter, and the restaurant is through doors in the back of the store.

 But it’s worth the trek, as my brother and niece did today, in ‘celebration’ of my late mother’s birthday.
 A corned beef homage, as it were.